 Post title permalinks can be used by you if you are not running a site that has a complicated category structure

-Using a custom permalink, you can create your permalink for your website.
+Using a custom permalink, you can create your own permalink for your website.
 You can add keywords and words you need to rank on a web browser.
 The custom structure gives you full control over how your permalink should look on your website.
-You can also use various variables to customize the permalink and thereby engaging your audience.
+You can also use various variables to customize the permalink thereby engaging your audience.

 You should try to use a custom structure to regenerate permalinks in WordPress.
 If you are keen on custom taxonomies and adding keywords to your permalinks, you can try custom permalinks.